-Maine Public Employees Retirement System (MainePERS) engaged Cheiron to provide a roll-forward estimate of the Postretirement Group Life Insurance liabilities as of June 30, 2013.
+Maine Public Employees Retirement System (MainePERS) engaged Cheiron to provide an analysis of the Postretirement Group Life Insurance liabilities as of June 30, 2014.
 The primary purposes of performing this actuarial valuation are to:

-- Estimate the annual required contribution (ARC) for the Postretirement Group Life Insurance using GASB 43/45 methodology under the current funding strategy for information purposes; and - Provide disclosures for financial statements.
+- Estimate the annual required contribution (ARC) for the Postretirement Group Life Insurance using GASB 43/45 methodology under the current funding strategy for information purposes; - Provide disclosures for financial statements; and, - Estimate revenue based on current premium rates in force to be used for budgeting purposes.

 We have determined costs and liabilities for the substantive Plan using actuarial assumptions and methods that we consider reasonable.
-The information shown in this report is primarily for comparison purposes, since the semi-annual full valuations are used to actually adjust funding strategies.